RussOakham/Avengers-Snap/TESTING.md

     Within the design of the game, it is important that once matched, cards become uninteractive.
 This is to avoid matched cards being accidently unflipped and also preventing them for being accidently fed into further matching logic.

     To achieve this, I originally attempted to remove event listeners from cards once matched, however upon initial testing, the event listeners would not deactivate as I wished.
-To rectify this I changed my approach and updated the 'disableCards' function to instead add css style 'pointer-events: none' - thereby making them uninteractive to click events.
+To rectify this I changed my approach and updated the *'disableCards()'* function to instead add css style *'pointer-events: none'* - thereby making them uninteractive to click events.

     ![Radial-Gradient-Cards](design-resources/images/disable-cards.PNG)